 Breast-feeding

 You should not breast-feed during treatment with Kadcyla.
 Also you should not breast-feed for 7 months after your last infusion of Kadcyla.
-It is not known whether the ingredients in Kadcyla pass into breast-milk.
+It is not known whether the ingredients in Kadcyla pass into breast milk.
 Talk to your doctor about this.

 Driving and using machines